ADGEfficiency/dsr-rl/PITCHME.md

 An agent always has a policy - even if it's a bad one

 ---
-### The reward hypothesis
+### Reward hypothesis

 Maximising expected return is making an assumption about the nature of our goals

-We are assuming that *goals can be described by the maximization of expected cumulative reward*
+*Goals can be described by the maximization of expected cumulative reward*

 Do you agree with this?
 - happiness